paolomainardi/paolomainardi.com/src/content/posts/7-supply-chain-dependencies/index.md

 Success!
 Created supply-chain at /dev/supply-chain
 ```

-I want also to underline the fact that a newly installed app already has **5 moderate severity vulnerabilities** and how risky these messages are when delivered in this way; they inadvertently teach our brain to ignore it, given they are useful or not, next time a warning like this will appear will be under noticed, we should do better on this.
+One thing to note is that a newly installed app already has **5 moderate severity vulnerabilities**.
+This way of delivering messages is risky because it inadvertently teaches our brain to ignore them, whether they are useful or not.
+The next time a warning like this appears, it may go unnoticed.
+We should do better in how we present these messages.

 Let’s now count the dependencies: